akhepcat/bridgeap/README.md

 *update 2* I've added some initial support for IPv6 subnet routing based on static configuration, as well as using aiccu as an optional provider of the IPv6 route.
 Caveat emptor.

+*** V2  -- what's before alpha state?
+Early attempts at creating a perl-based web-server for monitoring/controlling the bridgeap daemon as well as the upstream WiFi connectivity.
+Nobody likes ssh'ing and editing /etc/wpa_supplicant.
+You'll need to install one perl module (and it's automatic prerequisites) by running this:
+# sudo perl -MCPAN -e 'install HTTP::Server::Simple::CGI::PreFork'